Florida lawmakers rally behind 6-year-old arrested at school

 “We just can’t just sit here and sympathize and empathize, or send love or send our regrets,” Kirkland said.
 “We’ve got to do something to stop this.”

-The outrage began unfolding in September when officers arrested the girl after officials at her charter school, Lucious & Emma Nixon Academy, said she kicked and punched staff members.
+The outrage began in September when officers arrested the girl after officials at her charter school, Lucious & Emma Nixon Academy, said she kicked and punched staff members.
 She was charged with misdemeanor battery and ordered to appear before a judge.
 However, the charges were dropped.

-The officer, Dennis Turner, a member of the Orlando Police reserves, was fired shortly after the incident in September.
-Police Chief Orlando Rolon said at the time that the officer did not first get the approval of a watch commander before arresting the girl, as required by department policy.
+The officer, Dennis Turner, a member of the Orlando Police reserves, was fired shortly after the incident.
+Police Chief Orlando Rolon said at the time that the officer did not first get the approval of a watch commander before arresting the girl, as department policy required.

 In the video, Kaia is seen and heard asking about the zip ties.